whateverusername0/VRTRAKILL/README.md

 - A copy of the latest version of ULTRAKILL (any kind)
 - A (preferably) working VR compatible PC
 - A PCVR headset w/ SteamVR installed
-### Tested 100% working devices:
-- Oculus Quest 1/2/Pro (+ ALVR, Virtual Desktop, Oculus Link)
-- HTC Vive (unsure. somebody else was trying it)
-- In theory it supports ALL devices that are supported by SteamVR.

 ## Installing VRTRAKILL in less than 10 steps
 VRTRAKILL Installation tutorial [here](https://www.youtube.com/watch?v=FcTysn8jwFQ) (@guesty5060 you're welcome)